geotribu/gischat/README.md

 Each of them has a `"type"` key based on which it is possible to parse them :

-1. `"text"`: basic text message send by someone in the room, e.g.:
+1. `"text"`: basic text message send by someone in the channel, e.g.:

    ```json
    {